Zeda/Grammer2/docs/tutorials/drawing.md

   - `dir` is 1 for down, 2 for left, 4 for right, 8 for up.
 To shift up+left,
   you can use a `dir` of 8+2 = 10.

-An easy way to remember the order of the directions is that the follow the order of the getKey codes.
+An easy way to remember the order of the directions is that they follow the order of the getKey codes.

 #### Get Tile, Set Tile
 You can read a tile number based on its map coordinates, or set a tile based on